 European regulators continue to actively police securities markets and work collaboratively with other regulators to educate one another and assist with investigations across borders.

 Regulators across Europe will also be working together to attend to the requirements of the new Markets in Financial Instruments Directive (MiFID II), which came into force across Europe on 3 January 2018.
-MiFID II aims to ‘strengthen investor protection and improve the functioning of financial markets, making them more efficient, resilient and transparent’.5 By providing regulators with more information and data in the service of this ideal, we foresee an uptick in cross-border investigations as a likely consequence.
+MiFID II aims to ‘strengthen investor protection and improve the functioning of financial markets, making them more efficient, resilient and transparent’.
+By providing regulators with more information and data in the service of this ideal, we foresee a continuing uptick in cross-border investigations as a likely consequence.

 Further, while some firms continue to struggle to establish the necessary systems to comply with MiFID II, regulators’ willingness to tolerate failings will decrease as the year goes by.
-Any actions conducted by regulators are likely to be cross-border in nature, due to the uniform requirements across the eurozone.
+Any actions conducted by regulators are likely to be cross-border in nature because of the uniform requirements across the Eurozone.

 That said, ongoing political tensions in the region have impacted the cross-border investigation landscape before and may continue to do so.
 For example, in March 2018, the Central Bank of Qatar asked the CFTC to investigate possible manipulation of Qatar’s currency market by the US subsidiary of First Abu Dhabi Bank.
 A sovereign’s offensive use of another’s regulatory enforcement apparatus as an alternative means to engage in such a dispute is a trend to watch (and the use of the CFTC to do so underlines the agency’s growing prominence in the cross-border investigations space).

-The financial services markets across Africa picked up over 2017, with 28 initial public offerings compared with 20 the year before.9 As market activity increased, so did regulatory activity.
+The financial services markets across Africa slowed down over 2018, with 17 initial public offerings compared with 30 the year before.
+As market activity increased over the past five years, so did regulatory activity.
 In South Africa, for example, the Financial Sector Regulation Bill was signed in August 2017 and the regulations to the Financial Markets Act 2012 were enacted into law in February 2018.
-These new regulations govern securities within South Africa, including the trading of over-the-counter derivatives which had previously been unregulated.
+These new regulations govern securities within South Africa, including the trading of over-the-counter derivatives that had previously been unregulated.

-Although bitcoin has been in existence since 2009, the prominence of cryptocurrency – and the issue of whether they should be regulated as securities – reached a crescendo in late 2017, and continues into 2018.
-Indeed, the topic even drew the attention of late-night comedians, with John Oliver quipping that bitcoin is ‘everything you don’t understand about money combined with everything you don’t understand about computers’.11
+Although bitcoin has been in existence since 2009, the prominence of cryptocurrencies – and the issue of whether they should be regulated as securities – reached a crescendo in late 2017, and ebbed through 2019.
+Indeed, the topic even drew the attention of late-night comedians, with John Oliver quipping that bitcoin is ‘everything you don’t understand about money combined with everything you don’t understand about computers’.

-The ADGM’s Financial Services Regulatory Authority (FSRA) took an early stand on the classification of cryptocurrency.
-An October 2017 guidance noted that, rather than being an analogue to currency, ‘virtual currencies have much in common with physical commodities such as precious metals, fuels and agricultural produce’.12 Announcing that it would treat cryptocurrency as commodities, not currencies, the agency is now reviewing and developing a commodities-based regulatory framework to supervise virtual currency exchanges and intermediaries.13
+The ADGM’s Financial Services Regulatory Authority took an early stand on the classification of cryptocurrency.
+An October 2017 guidance noted that, rather than being an analogue to currency, ‘virtual currencies have much in common with physical commodities such as precious metals, fuels and agricultural produce’.
+Announcing that it would treat cryptocurrency as commodities, not currencies, the agency is now reviewing and developing a commodities-based regulatory framework to supervise virtual currency exchanges and intermediaries.

-In contrast, the head of the European Banking Authority (EBA) stated in a speech in March 2018 that regulators must develop a more nuanced approach for cryptocurrency, and rejected calls from other central banks to put forward concrete proposals for regulation.14 Noting that a stand-alone regulatory framework would take years to develop, the EBA argued that current cryptocurrency regulation should rest on three pillars:
+In contrast, the head of the European Banking Authority (EBA) stated in a speech in March 2018 that regulators must develop a more nuanced approach for cryptocurrency, and rejected calls from other central banks to put forward concrete proposals for regulation.
+Noting that a stand-alone regulatory framework would take years to develop, in January 2019 the EBA essentially delayed any immediate actions by recommending that additional research and analysis be conducted.
+The EBA stated that current cryptocurrency regulation should rest on three pillars: